ijazclouddev/CI-CD-Pipeline-with-Jenkins-deploy-tomcat/README.md

-# CI-CD-Pipeline-with-Jenkins-deploy-tomcat

-This project contains a sample example webapp that uses Maven to package a web app and deply in tomcat.
+This project contains a barebones example webapp that uses Maven to package a web app.

 This project is laid out like this: